Paper-Proof/paperproof/README.md

    require Paperproof from git "https://github.com/Paper-Proof/paperproof.git"@"21e4ec999c23fc6181d6528cbaecb600a2db6851"/"lean"
    ```

-   > Note: if you are on a Lean version in-between these two versions, one of these lines work.
+   > Note: if you are on a Lean version in-between these two versions, one of these lines should work.

 4. Then, in your terminal, run: